mtw/mtw.github.io/Pelican/content/blog/2014-04-15-how-to-compute-normalized-rna-seq-expression-from-multicov-files.rst

-The central point of these papers is to work out an alternative measure for RNA-seq expression abundance that resembles as closely as possible the *relative molar concentraction* (rmc) of each RNA species present in a sample.
+The central point of these papers is to work out an alternative measure for RNA-seq expression abundance that resembles as closely as possible the *relative molar concentration* (rmc) of each RNA species present in a sample.
 It is easy to see that the average rmc across genes has to be a constant that only depends on the number of genes mapped in an RNA-seq experiment.